 A "bridge" that restores the sense of touch

 The technology was developed under the guidance of a multidisciplinary team of TAU experts: the doctors Ben M. Maoz, Iftach Shlomy, Shay Divald e Yael Leichtmann-Bardoogo of the Department of Biomedical Engineering.
 Keshet Tadmor of the department of neuroscience.
 Amir Arami of the Department of Hand Surgery.
 The study was published in the journal ACS Nano.

 This unique project began with a meeting between Dr Maoz, a biomedical engineer, and Dr Arami, a surgeon.
-“We talked about the challenges we face in our work,” says Dr. Maoz, “and Dr. Arami shared with me the difficulty she encounters in dealing with people who have lost touch in one organ or another due to an injury.
+"We talked about the challenges we face in our work," says Dr. Maoz, "and Dr. Arami shared with me the difficulty he encounters in treating people who have lost touch in one organ or another due to injury.

 This loss of sensation in touch can result from a very wide range of injuries. from minor injuries (such as an accidental cut with a knife) to very serious injuries.
 Although the wound can heal and the injured nerve can be sutured, in many cases the sense of touch remains damaged.

 We decided to tackle this challenge together and find a solution that restores touch to those who have lost it.Ben Maoz

 In recent years, the field of neural prostheses has made enormous developments.
 Really promising steps forward to improve the lives of those who lose limb sensitivity, with sensors in place of damaged nerves.
 Despite advances in the recovery of touch, however, existing technology still has a number of significant drawbacks.
 For example the need for an external power source, such as a battery.